 One Big Table proves it can be done

 That doesn’t mean it can’t be done.
 Small grocery and specialty stores can be successful by thinking creatively and finding the right niche.
-One Big Table, a small co-operative grocery store in Kelowna that specializes in BC-produced food, is doing things right.
+One Big Table, a small grocery co-op in Kelowna that specializes in BC-produced food, is doing things right.
 Much of its success can be linked to how the founders managed the start-up phase.

 Guilio Piccioli is one of the founding members of One Big Table.
 A chef by trade, he can often be found behind the counter of this small, cozy storefront making coffee for customers or telling them about the wide assortment of local products that fill the shelves.
 Not only have he and the other founders created a unique business focused on buying local goods and supporting the local economy, they were able to turn a (very small) profit in their first year of operations, which is unusual for any start-up retail outlet.

 How did they do it?
 And what can other potential niche retailers learn from One Big Table’s strategies?
 Let’s take a look.

 Think outside the box

 One Big Table didn’t start out as a storefront business.
 Before becoming a grocery co-op store, it began as a catering company that turned traditional catering on its head.

 “I had the realization: why wait for phone calls from people asking for catering?”
 Piccioli said of the company’s early days.
 “Why not host our own events?”

 The grocery co-op was dedicated to using local ingredients, but quickly found that access to locally-produced food was limited — despite the bounty of food grown in the Okanagan.
 They decided to partner with local food suppliers to host private “Renegade Dinner” events in memorable locations.